 SECTION 8.
-RIGHT OF SURVIVING SPOUSE, HEIR, BENEFICIARY, AND
+RIGHT OF SURVIVING SPOUSE, HEIR, BENEFICIARY, OR

-OR CREDITOR.
+CREDITOR.

-- (a) With respect to property to which this [act] applies, the surviving spouse of the decedent may assert a claim for relief according to the following rules: - 24 (1) in a probate proceeding, a surviving spouse must by sending a demand in a 25 record to the personal representative of the decedent not later than [six months] after the 26 appointment of the personal representative, but and, in the absence of such a claim, the personal 27 representative is not liable for failing does not have a duty to apply this [act] if the surviving 28 spouse does not timely send a demand; - (2) in the absence of a probate proceeding, a surviving spouse must by commenceing an action against the heirs, devisees, or nonprobate transferees of the decedent not later than [three years] after the death of the decedent; and - 32 (3) in an action to perfect title to property or to assert a right to a nonprobate asset, 33 a surviving spouse must by commenceing an action against the heirs, devisees, or nonprobate
+- (a) With respect to property to which this [act] applies, the surviving spouse of the - 42 decedent may assert a claim for relief according tounder the following rules:

-1 transferees of the decedent not later than [three years] after the death of the decedent.
-2 (b) With respect to property to which this [act] applies, an heir, devisee, or nonprobate 3 transferee of the decedent may assert a claim for relief according to the following rules: 4 (1) in a probate proceeding, an heir, devisee, or nonprobate transferee of the 5 decedent must by sending a demand in a record to the personal representative of the decedent no 6 later than [six months] after appointment of the personal representative; 7 (2) in the absence of a probate proceeding, an heir, devisee, or nonprobate 8 transferee of the decedent mustby commenceing an action against the surviving spouse of the 9 decedent not later than [three years] after the death of the decedent; and 10 (3) in an action to asserting a right to a nonprobate asset, an heir, devisee, or 11 nonprobate transferee of the decedent must by commenceing an action against the surviving 12 spouse of the decedent not later than [three years] after the death of the decedent.
-13 (c) With respect to property to which this [act] applies, the personal representative of the 14 decedent may commence an action to perfect title to property or an action against the surviving 15 spouse of the decedent asserting a right to a nonprobate asset not later than [three years] after the 16 death of the decedent.
-17 [(d) With respect to property to which this [act] applies, a creditor of the decedent may 18 assert a claim within the earlier of: 19 (1) [one year] after the decedent's death; 20 (2) if notice is by publication, within [four months] after the date of first 21 publication of notice of appointment of the personal representative; or 22 (3) if actual notice is given, not later than: 23 (A) [60 days] after the mailing or other delivery of notice to the creditor to present the claim; or
+1 (1) Lin a probate proceeding, a surviving spouse must send a demand in a record 2 to the personal representative of the decedent not later than [six months] after the appointment of 3 the personal representative, and, in the absence of such a claim, the personal representative is not 4 liable for failing to apply this [act].; 5 (2) Lin the absence of a probate proceeding, a surviving spouse must commence 6 an action against the heirs, devisees, or nonprobate transferees of the decedent not later than 7 [three years] after the death of the decedent.; and 8 (3) Lin an action to perfect title to property or to assert a right to a nonprobate 9 asset, a surviving spouse must commence an action against the heirs, devisees, or nonprobate 10 transferees of the decedent not later than [three years] after the death of the decedent.
+11 (b) With respect to property to which this [act] applies, an heir, devisee, or nonprobate 12 transferee of the decedent may assert a claim for relief according to under the following rules: 13 (1) Lin a probate proceeding, an heir, devisee, or nonprobate transferee of the 14 decedent must send a demand in a record to the personal representative of the decedent not later 15 than [six months] after appointment of the personal representative.
+16 (2) Lin the absence of a probate proceeding, an heir, devisee, or nonprobate 17 transferee of the decedent must commence an action against the surviving spouse of the decedent 18 not later than [three years] after the death of the decedent.; and 19 (3) Lin an action to asserting a right to a nonprobate asset, an heir, devisee, or 20 nonprobate transferee of the decedent must commence an action against the surviving spouse of 21 the decedent not later than [three years] after the death of the decedent.
+22 (c) With respect to property to which this [act] applies, the personal representative of the 23 decedent may commence an action to perfect title to property or an action against the surviving